Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 The DNS servers store **resource records (RRs)**, including RRs that provide hostname-to-IP address mappings.
 Each DNS reply message carries one or more resource records.

-A resource record is a four-tuple that contains the following fields:
+A resource record is a four-tuple that contains the following fields: ```(Name, Value, Type, TTL)```

-(Name, Value, Type, TTL)

-TTL is the time to live of the resource record; it determines when a resource should be removed from a cache.
+`TTL` is the **Time To Live** of the resource record; it determines when a resource should be removed from a cache.

-The meaning of Name and Value depend on Type:
+The meaning of `Name` and `Value` depend on Type:

-- If Type=A, then Name is a hostname and Value is the IP address for the hostname.
+- If `Type` is `A`, then `Name` is a hostname and `Value` is the IP address for the hostname.
   Thus, a Type A record provides the standard hostname-to-IP address mapping.
-- If Type=NS, then Name is a domain and Value is the hostname of an authoritative DNS server that knows how to obtain the IP addresses for hosts in the domain.
+- If `Type` is `NS`, then `Name` is a domain and `Value` is the hostname of an authoritative DNS server that knows how to obtain the IP addresses for hosts in the domain.
   This record is used to route DNS queries further along in the query chain.
-- If Type=CNAME, then Value is a canonical hostname for the alias hostname Name.
+- If `Type` is `CNAME`, then `Value` is a canonical hostname for the alias hostname `Name`.
-- If Type=MX, then Value is the canonical name of a mail server that has an alias hostname Name.
+- If `Type` is `MX`, then `Value` is the canonical name of a mail server that has an alias hostname `Name`.
   Note that by using the MX record, a company can have the same aliased name for its mail server and for one of its other servers (such as its Web server).
-To obtain the canonical name for the mail server, a DNS client would query for an MX record; to obtain the canonical name for the other server, the DNS client would query for the CNAME record.
+  To obtain the canonical name for the mail server, a DNS client would query for an `MX` record; to obtain the canonical name for the other server, the DNS client would query for the `CNAME` record.

 ### DNS Messages

 There are two kinds of DNS messages: **query** and **reply** messages, and they both have the same format:

 - **Header section**: the first 12 bytes of the message.
-  The header section has a number of fields.
+  The header section has a number of fields:
-  The first field is a 16 bit number that identifies the query.
+  - The first field is a 16 bit number that identifies the query.
     This identifier is copied from a query to it's reply, allowing the client to match them.
-  The second field is the flag field.
+  - The second field is the flag field.
-  It has, namely, one bit to representer whether the message is a query (0) or a reply (1).
+    - 1-bit to represent the type of message: query (0) or reply (1);
-  A 1-bit authoritative flag is set in a reply message when a DNS server is an authoritative server for a queried name.
+    - 1-bit indicates when a DNS server is an authoritative server for a queried name;
-  A 1-bit recursion-desired flag is set when a client desires that the DNS server perform recursion when it doesn’t have the record.
+    - 1-bit used when a client desires that the DNS server perform recursion.
-  1-bit recursion-available field is set in a reply if the DNS server supports recursion.
+    - 1-bit set in a reply if the DNS server supports recursion.
-  In the header, there are also four number-of fields.
+  - In the header, there are also four number-of fields.
     These fields indicate the number of occurrences of the four types of data sections that follow the header.

 - **Question section**:
   Contains information about the query that is being made.
-  This section includes (1) a name field that contains the name that is being que- ried, and (2) a type field that indicates the type of question being asked.
+  This section includes (1) a name field that contains the name that is being queried, and (2) a type field that indicates the type of question being asked.

 - **Answer section**:
   In a reply from a DNS server, the answer section contains the resource records for the name that was originally queried.